 1. Your device is slow syncing with Apple Music

 This is a common problem.
-When Playlisty creates your playlists it creates them in Apple Music’s “cloud” and then relies on Apple Music to sync them back to all the devices logged-in to your Apple Music account.
+By default, when Playlisty creates your playlists it creates them in Apple Music’s “cloud” and then relies on Apple Music to sync them back to all the devices logged-in to your Apple Music account.
 So if you can’t see some of your playlists or tracks, the most likely reason for this is that Apple Music either isn’t properly syncing to your device or it’s running slow.

 If you have access to a desktop machine (Windows or Mac) you can check this by taking a look at https://music.apple.com in a browser.
 This is the web version of your Apple Music account and it works directly from the cloud so you should see all your playlists there even if they haven’t made it to your device.

 If tracks are missing just from your device but not from the cloud, first check that Check “sync” after saving is enabled in Settings → Matching + Saving.
-Also (and this one sounds a bit weird) pick one of your playlists and copy a link to it (Share Playlist Copy).
+Also (and this one sounds a bit weird) pick one of your playlists and copy a link to it (Share Playlist → Copy).
 Then paste that link into Safari and check it takes you to the right playlist.
 This frequently unblocks sync issues.

 If you are still seeing this problem then there are 2 potential fixes, both of them easy:

-1. Wait a bit.
+- Wait a bit.
 Often if you just leave Apple Music for a few minutes (or even better, an hour or two) your playlists will suddenly appear.
 Similarly if you synced a big playlist and you can only see some of the tracks, wait a bit and the rest will usually turn up.

-2. Force a full re-sync.
+- Force a full re-sync.
 If you’ve waited a while and there’s still no sign of your playlists then there might be something holding up the sync on your device and triggering a full re-sync is the next step.

 To force a full re-sync of your device you can go in to your Apple Music settings and:

-• Turn-off “Sync Library” (Settings → Music on an iPhone or Music → Settings → General on a Mac)
+- Turn-off “Sync Library” (Settings → Music on an iPhone or Music → Settings → General on a Mac)

-• Wait a few minutes.
+- Wait a few minutes.
 Make sure it stays off – sometimes it pops back on by itself!

-• After a couple of minutes turn it back on again and after a while all of your playlists will re-sync back to your device, including the ones Playlisty created.
+- After a couple of minutes turn it back on again and after a while all of your playlists will re-sync back to your device, including the ones Playlisty created.

 2. Your device is filtering explicit tracks